ProGamerGov/captum/captum/optim/README.md

 Getting Started
 -----------------

-Below we demonstrate the usage of the Optim library for rendering a simple loss objective.
+Below we demonstrate the usage of the Optim library for rendering a simple channel loss objective.

 ```
 import torch